 6. How to steam the fish

-If you do not have enough scallion or the fish is too big, place a pair of chopsticks parallel to each other on the plate to support the fish.
+If you do not have enough scallions or the fish is too big, place a pair of chopsticks parallel to each other on the plate to support the fish.
 Another way is to support the fish with a metal spoon instead of the chopsticks.

 Setting up the steamer

-The simplest way to set up the steaming station is to use a wok and a steamer rack.
+- The simplest way to set up the steaming station is to use a wok and a steamer rack.

-Once the water is boiling, put the plate of fish on the steamer rack.
+- Once the water is boiling, put the plate of fish on the steamer rack.
 Cover immediately and start steaming.
 Use medium to high heat to generate enough steam to cook the fish.

 When the time is up, check the doneness of the fish.
 The fish is cooked if:

-The eyes of the fish are protruded and turn white.
+- The eyes of the fish are protruded and turn white.

 Remove from heat immediately.
 The meat is now tender and silky.